AhmetCanArslan/ExcelTableTools/README.md

 GenerateExecutable\build_windows.bat
 ```

-The executable will be created in the `dist` directory.
+The executable will be created in the `GenerateExecutable/ExcelTableTools` directory.